eerie-project/EERIE_hackathon_2023/pre-joint-hackathon-2024/eddy_track_composite/pyenv/README.md

 # Python environment for py-eddy-tracker
 We learnt from the EERIE hackathon in Nov.
 2023, that it takes quite some effort of to setup the python environment for usage with py-eddy-tracker.
-Instructions on how to [build your own environment](#build-your-own-python-environment) or [use someone else's working environment](#using-someone-elses-working-python-environment) can be found [here](https://pad.gwdg.de/s/UPtvMmBFw).
+Instructions on how to [build your own environment](#build-your-own-python-environment) or [use someone else's working environment](#using-someone-elses-working-python-environment) or '[module load](#use-module-load-for-the-environment)' a pre-made environment are shown below.
 A working [conda environment list](eddyenv_dap_v1.txt) on Levante is also provided in case program versions cause some issues.

 ## Build your own python environment